vsellappa/HDF-Workshop/README.md

 10. For the required configuration, edit the parameters for the passwords and use ```StrongPassword``` as the password for all parameters.
 11. Click on ```Next``` and ```Deploy```.
 12. Wait for installation to complete.
+13. After installation will complete, Ambari will start all services.
+If some of the services start-up fails, it will abort starting-up all remaining services, and your installation will complete but with all the services down.
+Do not panic.
+Start all services individually, starting up with core Hadoop services first (HDFS, Zookeeper, YARN, MapReduce) followed by all other services.
+For any service failing to start-up, please check the log.

 ## Access your cluster